 Homeownership is a goal for many Americans, especially those who live in cities with very high rent.
 However, there are pros and cons to both renting and owning a home.
 The advantages of renting may outweigh the disadvantages in some parts of the country, while in others, it makes much more sense to own.
-ACCC explains the pros and cons of renting vs owning a home and what to consider before making a decision:
+Our credit counseling advice is to consider the pros and cons of renting vs owning a home before making a decision.

 Pros of Renting a Home